camilouribebotta/visual-essays/docs/help.md

 - __data-type__:  `mapwarper` or `geojson`
 - __title__:
 - __data-url__:  URL to a GeoJSON file.
 This attribute is only used when the layer type is `geojson`.
+This can be a relative URL (for example, `geojson/portugal.json`) if the geojson file is located in the same Github repository as the essay.
+If not, the URL is absolute.
 - __data-mapwarper-id__:  Defines the overlay ID when the layer type is `mapwarper`
 - __data-active__:  One of `true` (default if attribute is not provided) or `false`.
 This attribute defines whether the layer is activated on the map when initially displayed.
 In either case the user can toggle individual layers on/off using controls on the map.